-On July 11, 2018, Mineral Barrick Misquichilca S.A. ("Barrick") granted the Corporation an option to acquire a 100% interest in three concessions adjoining the southern extent of the Aija Project ("Barrick Option").
-Under terms of the agreement, the Corporation has 5 years in total (2 years remaining) to complete a minimum of 2,000 meters of drilling and produce a Preliminary Economic Assessment report compliant with National Instrument 43-101.
-Upon exercise of the option, Barrick will retain a 2% NSR subject to the Corporation's right to purchase 50% of the royalty for USD \$2,000,000.
+On July 11, 2018, Barrick granted the Corporation an option to acquire a 100% interest in three concessions adjoining the southern extent of the Aija Project (the "Barrick Option").
+Under terms of the agreement, the Corporation has five years in total (two years remaining) to complete a minimum of 2,000 metres of drilling and produce a Preliminary Economic Assessment report compliant with National Instrument 43-101.
+In October 2021, the Corporation amended the July 11, 2018 agreement.
+Under terms of the amended agreement, the Corporation must obtain the Authorization to Imitate Activities ("AIA") for exploration drilling on or before September 27, 2023 (first option).
+It then has four years from the date of the AIA to complete a minimum of 4,000 metres of drilling and produce a Preliminary Economic Assessment report compliant with National Instrument 43-101 Standards of Disclosure for Mineral Projects (second option).
+Upon exercise of the option, Barrick will retain a 2% NSR subject to the Corporation's right to purchase 50% of the royalty for US\$2,000,000.

-Barrick will have a one-time right to re-acquire a 70% interest in the concessions within 120 days of exercising the option by paying the Corporation three times the aggregate amount of exploration expenditures incurred since the execution date and cancelling the 2% NSR.
-If a production decision is then not made by Barrick within 7 years of the Back-in Closing Date, Barrick will make pre-royalty payments of USD \$75,000 per year until a production decision is made for a maximum of 5 years (USD \$375,000).
-If the Corporation does not contribute its share of project costs its interest will be diluted until 10%, upon which its interest will be converted to a 2% NSR with Barrick retaining a right to purchase 50% of the royalty for USD \$2,000,000.
+Barrick will have a one-time right to reacquire a 70% interest in the concessions within 120 days of exercising the option by paying the Corporation three times the aggregate amount of exploration expenditures incurred since the execution date and cancelling the 2% NSR.
+If a production decision is then not made by Barrick within seven years of the Back-in Closing Date, Barrick will make pre-royalty payments of US\$75,000 per year until a production decision is made for a maximum of five years (US\$375,000).
+If the Corporation does not contribute its share of project costs its interest will be diluted to 10%, upon which its interest will be converted to a 2% NSR with Barrick retaining a right to purchase 50% of the royalty for US\$2,000,000.